-The Ciconiidae family includes the large, long-legged, long-necked wading birds with large bills of various shapes -- the storks.
-Storks are best known because of the white species that supposedly "delivers babies."
-Storks have been studied more than the other waders.
-The Ciconiidae family is made up of nineteen species.
-The stork family consists of large waders with webbed toes except for the hind toe.
-The plumage is predominantly white and black, and the face or entire head and neck are bare on most.
+The Ciconiidae family consists of nineteen species of storks.
+Storks are large, long-legged, long-necked wading birds with large bills of various shapes.
+The toes are webbed except for the hind toe.
+The plumage is predominantly white and black, and the face, head and neck are bare on most species.
 Males and females are alike in color, but males are larger.

-Adults make low vocal sounds while selecting nest sites and during courtship, but otherwise are voiceless.
-They use their large massive mandibles to make rattling and clacking sounds.
+Adults don't make vocal noises except when selecting nest sites and during courtship.
+For this, they use their large mandibles to make sounds.
 Platform nests are built from sticks in trees and on ledges and buildings.
-Males and females share all nesting duties, including incubating eggs and feeding the chicks.
+Males and females share all nesting duties, including incubating eggs and feeding chicks.
 Eggs are incubated for 28-36 days, and after hatching, the chicks remain in the nest for 50 to more than 100 days in the largest species.

 The word "Jabiru" was derived from the South American Indian word "Yabiru" which means "blown out by the wind."
-This name refers to the loose, brilliant red skin of the lower neck on the Jabiru stork (Jabiru mycteria), which becomes inflated during danger, anger or courtship.
+This name refers to the loose, brilliant, red skin of the lower neck on the Jabiru stork (Jabiru mycteria), which becomes inflated during danger, anger, or courtship.

-This is the only stork with all white flight feathers (primaries and secondaries), including wings and tail.
-The black head and neck are bare-skinned except for the gray tuft of feathers on back of the crown.
+This is the only stork with all white flight feathers (primaries and secondaries), including the wings and tail.
+The black head and neck are bare except for the gray tuft of feathers on the back of the crown.
 The neck skin is silky and very smooth.
-The upper portion of the dull black neck adjoins a band of loose pink skin.
-This pink skin is an inflatable sac that blows up and turns scarlet red when the bird becomes angry, or physically/sexually excited.
+The upper portion of the black neck adjoins a band of loose pink skin.
+This pink skin is an inflatable sac that blows up and turns bright red when the bird becomes angry or excited.
 Individual birds can be identified by the order of the red/black connection on the neck.
-A small patch of bare skin can sometimes be seen on the chest if the Jabiru is standing very erect, taking off in flight or displaying.
-The feet and legs are black and the iris is brown.
-Molting results in a beautiful white plumage in the breeding season.
-The sexes have similar plumage, but females are slightly smaller, with more upturned and thinner bills.
+A small patch of bare skin can sometimes be seen on the chest if the Jabiru is standing very erect, taking off in flight, or displaying.
+The feet and legs are black, and the iris is brown.
+Molting results in beautiful white plumage in the breeding season.
+The sexes have similar plumage, but females are slightly smaller, with more upturned, thinner bills.

-It is an energetic, 47-59-inch (119-150 cm) tall stork with a massive, slightly upturned bill.
-The wingspan of the Jabiru is the second-longest of any New World bird -- almost eight feet (2.4 m).
-The longest wingspan is that of the Andean condor (Vultur gryphus).
-The enormous wings of the Jabiru aid in flying.
-The long primary feathers involved in flying are among the longest feathers of any living bird.
-Jabirus are graceful fliers that fly with legs and neck extended.
-In flight, the Jabirus, are similar to American white pelicans, but larger, with extended neck and legs and all white wings.
-Wing structure indicates that the Jabiru is a gliding bird, preferring to use rising air currents or strong frontal winds to gain height and then glide gently in the desired direction.
-The loose sac of skin on the neck makes the neck look as if it is partly withdrawn.
-Jabirus quickly become airborne when lifting off from the top of tall trees, however, on the ground, a running start is necessary for takeoff, with alternating slow flaps and gliding, allowing this big bird to become airborne.
+The Jabiru is an energetic, 47-59-inch (119-150 cm) tall stork with a large, upturned bill.
+Its wingspan is almost eight feet (2.4 m) across.
+Their long primary feathers are among the longest of any living bird.
+Jabirus are graceful fliers that fly with their legs and neck extended.
+In flight, the Jabirus, are like American white pelicans but larger, with an extended neck and legs and completely white wings.
+Its wing structure shows that it is a gliding bird, preferring to use rising air currents or strong frontal winds to gain height and then glide gently in the desired direction.
+Jabirus quickly become airborne when lifting off from the top of trees.
+However, on the ground, they must first run, alternating between slow flaps of the wings and gliding, to become airborne.

 Jabirus are generally considered "voiceless," however, a coughing sound has been heard during their up-down head motions used in greeting displays and copulation.
-Loud bill-clatters can be heard during displays and when frightened.
-Fledglings are also quite vocal when wanting to be fed.
-Although they are birds of open country, they prefer nearby wooded areas for nesting and roosting.
+Loud bill-clatters can be heard during displays and when they are frightened.
+Fledglings are vocal when wanting to be fed.
+Although they are birds of the open country, they prefer nearby wooded areas for nesting and roosting.
 Jabirus eat while standing or walking slowly.
-The neck is extended and the bill pointed downward.
+The neck is extended, and the bill is pointed downward.
 They stab at food they can see and probe for things they cannot see, such as buried eels.
-Jabirus feed primarily on fish and eels but may eat insects, snails, mussels, crabs, frogs, small mammals and snakes.
+Jabirus feed primarily on fish and eels but may eat insects, snails, mussels, crabs, frogs, small mammals, and snakes.